Tara MacLean: Wake

 MacLean's third full-length release Wake was released on April 22, 2008, and is available to purchase as CD or MP3 from Nettwerk.

 On October 8, 2007, MacLean announced that she was leaving Shaye due to parental commitments and the desire to pursue a solo career.

 She had her third child, Flora Samadhi Shaye Grand in April 2008.

 Atlantic Blue

-MacLean's fourth studio album Atlantic Blue was released on 22 May 2017 to project supporters on PledgeMusic on digital, CD and vinyl.
+MacLean's fourth studio album Atlantic Blue was released on May 22, 2017, to project supporters on PledgeMusic on digital, CD and vinyl.
 As part of the promotion of the project, an EP called Evidence was released on NoiseTrade as a free download, which featured a mix of released and previously unreleased tracks.

 Atlantic Blue is a show and an album celebrating of Canadian east coast songwriters and contains covers of songs by Gene MacLellan, Gordie Sampson, Lennie Gallant, The Rankin Family, Rita MacNeil, Ron Hynes, Sarah McLachlan, Shaye, Stompin' Tom Connors, and others.

+Deeper

+Tara MacLean's album Deeper, released in 2019, marked a significant turning point in her career.
+It was her first collection of entirely original material in over a decade (since 2008's Wake) and was released independently.

+The album was co-produced by Tara MacLean and Dennis Ellsworth and recorded at The Hill Sound Studio in Prince Edward Island.

+Sparrow and Song of the Sparrow

+Song of the Sparrow, and its accompanying soundtrack album, Sparrow, in early 2023, serves as a definitive statement on the intersection of trauma and triumph, utilizing both the written word and aural reimaginings to catalog a twenty-five-year journey through the international music industry.
+Released on March 14, 2023, by HarperCollins Canada, Song of the Sparrow promptly became a national best seller.